kdwinter/vfio-setup/README.md

 # My VFIO setup

 This is my personal VFIO setup.
-It is here in the hope that it can be helpful to anyone else setting this up.
+It is here in the hope that some bits and pieces can be helpful to anyone else setting up VFIO/PCI Passthrough.

 ## Details

 * Host OS: Arch Linux
 * VM OS: Windows 7 on a physical SSD
 * Guest GPU: NVIDIA GTX970
-* Plain QEMU without libvirt
+* `qemu-patched` (for CPU pinning) from AUR without libvirt
 * SeaBIOS (no UEFI)
-* Using two monitors, one being turned off in the host OS and switched to the guest GPU when starting the VM.
+* Dual monitor, one being turned off in host and switched to guest GPU when starting the VM.
-* Using Synergy (with server on the VM) to share keyboard and mouse.
-I recommend also having a backup keyboard connected, just in case.
+* Using Synergy (server running in VM guest) to share keyboard and mouse.
+Recommend still having another backup keyboard connected to your host, in case something goes wrong.

 To run this script as your user (not root), you have to create some udev rules so that it can actually access the vfio/usb devices.